arkigit1/blockchainfrontend/README.md

 connect_contract.py	 handles web3 setup, ABI loading, and contract instance initialization.
 MedicalDataAccess.sol	The complete Solidity source code for the smart contract. contract_abi.json	The JSON interface required for web3.py to correctly call the contract functions.

+note: THIS IS A PROOF OF CONCEPT DEMO!! to actually "make more patients", the env file needs another private key, and a sender address. in a fully fleshed out version, a login portal would be a place for those highly sensitive details to be drawn from, enabling a full login portal experience. for the purpose of this assignment, i didnt develop it this far